frederic-perez/AmE-dictionary/data/dictionary.md

 __caboodle__ _n_ _informal_ __1__ The lot, group, or bunch: _donated the whole caboodle._ __2__ A crowd or collection of people.
 __caboose__ _n_ :camera::two::hammer: _Mr.
 Miller kept 50 engines, boxcars, flatcars and cabooses._
 __cache__ :mega: _Sporty cars haven’t lost their cache._
-__cachet__ _n_ A special quality that makes people admire someone or something, or makes people want to have something.
+__cachet__ _n_ :two: A special quality that makes people admire someone or something, or makes people want to have something.
 __cachinnate__ _v_ :two: To laugh hard, loudly, or convulsively; guffaw.
 __cackle__ _v_ :four::hammer: (cackling)
 __cackleberry__ _n_ _slang_ An egg. _No cackleberries for me, please—I’ll just have pancakes._